 Food safety is important for people both during and after cancer treatment.
-Cancer and cancer treatments, such as chemotherapy, radiation therapy, and stem cell/bone marrow transplantation, often weaken the immune system, making it harder for your body to protect itself from foodborne illness, also called food poisoning.
-Foodborne illness, which is caused by eating food that contains harmful bacteria, parasites, or viruses, can be severe and sometimes deadly.
+Cancer and cancer treatments, such as chemotherapy, radiation therapy, and stem cell/bone marrow transplantation, often weaken the immune system.
+This makes it harder for your body to protect itself from foodborne illness, also called food poisoning.
+Foodborne illness is caused by eating food that contains harmful bacteria, parasites, or viruses.

-Talk with a member of your health care team about how to safely handle, prepare, and store food, and which foods you should avoid.
-Also ask how long you should take food precautions and when you will be able to eat certain foods again.
+Ask a member of your health care team if you should take special food safety steps.
+This discussion may include how to safely handle, prepare, and store food.
+You should also discuss which foods you should avoid and how long you should take food precautions, if needed.

 Foods to avoid

-Some foods have a higher risk of becoming tainted with bacteria, such as Listeria, E. coli, Salmonella, Campylobacter, and Vibrio, in addition to Toxoplasma, a parasite.
+Some foods have a higher risk of becoming tainted with bacteria.
 These include: